With a team of experts following a due diligence process for each grant recommendation, Fidelity Charitable is focused on providing you peace of mind.

-Fidelity Charitable’s review of grants takes into consideration data from a variety of sources, ranging from IRS databases, public records regarding litigation and governmental proceedings, to many other sources of information, including, but not limited to, news reports and information provided by donors, grantees, and others
+Under governance and policies set by the Fidelity Charitable Board of Trustees, Fidelity Charitable conducts a robust review of each grant recommendation and takes into consideration data from a variety of sources, ranging from IRS databases, public records regarding litigation and governmental proceedings, to many other sources of information, including, but not limited to, news reports and information provided by donors, grantees, and others

 The Fidelity Charitable Board of Trustees is committed to ensuring all grants are made for charitable purposes.
 As such, the Trustees regularly review the Fidelity Charitable grantmaking policies and procedures.